 Industrial Power Supply Certifications

 DIN Rails are not the only industrial applications with necessary power supply certifications.
-Industrial power supply units should be crafted to provide stable and reliable power even in harsh environments.
+Industrial power supply units of any type should be built for stable, reliable power delivery even in harsh environments.
+Power supplies in manufacturing or process control settings need the following PSU certifications:

-- Like DIN Rails, UL 508 provides an overarching set of standards for all industrial equipment.
+- UL 508 provides an overarching set of standards for all industrial equipment.

 - UL 60079 is an important safety certification that ensures electrical equipment can operate safely in environments with explosive materials, including gas or combustible dust.